mantidproject/mantid/dev-docs/source/CMakeBestPractices.rst

                         <PRIVATE|PUBLIC|INTERFACE> <item>...
                         [<PRIVATE|PUBLIC|INTERFACE> <item>...]...)

 Whether or not a dependency is PUBLIC or PRIVATE primarily depends on whether the code has been included in a public header.
-For example, if had used Boost's date_time library in our header files of the Fitting target, we would add Boost::date_time as a PUBLIC dependency of our target.
+For example, if we had used Boost's date_time library in our header files for the Fitting target, we would add Boost::date_time as a PUBLIC dependency of our target.

 .. code-block:: cmake